rafaelpernil2/TwitchMIDI/README.md

 * That's it!

 > Note: You do not need to replace the entire config folder unless there is a major version change (e.g, from 1.x.x to 2.x.x).
 > In case of doubt, compare old with new versions of config files and re-apply your changes.
-See [CHANGELOG.md](CHANGELOG.md) for more info.
+See [CHANGELOG.md](CHANGELOG.md) and search "BREAKING CHANGE" for more details.

 ## Why?